ksmnetwork/Total-Panic/README.md

 # TOTAL Panic #

 ### KUSAMA and PolkaDOT Telemetry Monitoring with Grafana Cloud and JSON API ###
+Simple but powerfull KUSAMA and PolkaDOT Telemetry Analisys and Alerting

 #### Steps: ####
 * Create Grafana Cloud Account